 Learn more from the Sauk Prairie School District

-If you have any questions, please contact Eric Scheunemann or Jacob Breunig as they would love to share more about their experience with the Heart Zones System.
+If you have any questions, please contact Eric Scheunemann or Jacob Breunig as they would love to share more about their experience with the Heart Zones Move Solution.
 Also, they have invited anyone to come and visit their program and show them about their curriculum and program and how they use the Heart Zones system.
-As a showcase district, they are a great location to visit for any schools considering a Heart Zones System for themselves.
+As a showcase district, they are a great location to visit for any schools considering a Heart Zones Move Solution for themselves.

 Jacob Breunig has been a Physical Education teacher for 14 years with 12 in Sauk Prairie.
 He enjoys working with K-5 students.
 In his spare time he enjoys coaching soccer and basketball and bowhunting.

 Eric Scheunemann has been serving the Sauk Prairie School District as a Elementary Physical Education Teacher for 12 years.
 He enjoys spending time with his family and being outdoors.
 Especially hiking, fishing, or hunting.
 You can follow Eric on Twitter via @ScheuEric.